-Jackson, Mississippi.
-It's a quaint antebellum town located on the Pearl River in central Mississippi.
-Just know if you plan on moving there, you might want to stock up on tissues and allergy medication because, according to the Asthma and Allergy Foundation of American, Jackson is the worst city to live in the U.S. if you have spring or fall allergies.
+Scranton, Pennsylvania.
+It's a charming town in upstate Pennsylvania with a history steeped in the Western Railroad and the steam engine.
+Just know if you plan on moving there, you might want to stock up on tissues and allergy medication because, according to the Asthma and Allergy Foundation of America's 2021 Allergy Capitals report, Scranton is the worst city to live in the U.S. if you have seasonal allergies.
 The foundation's annual rankings seem to underscore that yes, you can be allergic to a city.

 An estimated 50 million Americans have nasal allergies, the sixth-leading cause of chronic illness in the United States.
 And no wonder.
 According to researchers, living in the United States may raise the risk of your getting some allergies.
 In fact, children born in the United State have a 33 percent chance of having an allergy, while children born in other countries have a one in five chance.

 But if you move from one U.S. city to the next, can new allergies flare up that you never had before?
-"There are different (allergen) patterns in different parts of the country," says Dr. Stephen Tilles, a Seattle allergist and president of the American College of Allergy, Asthma, & Immunology.
+"There are different (allergen) patterns in different parts of the country," Dr. Stephen Tilles, a Seattle allergist and president of the American College of Allergy, Asthma, & Immunology said when we originally spoke to him in 2017.
 "It's a huge issue."

 Part of the reason is that different allergens are unique to specific areas.
 In Boston, for example, Tilles says, ragweed and grass are common allergens, and therefore people are exposed and sensitized to them.
 If a person were to move from Boston to, say, Seattle where there is no ragweed but lots of alder trees, then that person may develop an allergy to alder pollen.